rajasekarnp1/neural-audio-upscaler/README.md

  - ** Real time upscalling
  - ** Cross platform with binaries
  - ** Compress the upscalled file to have more quality than the orginal file
- -** include option to adjust the upscalled audio quality
+ - ** include option to adjust the upscalled audio quality
+ - **if possible integrate it with vlc for